 - Polyurethane Resin is a USP Class VI medical grade, high molecular weight compound that makes up the Invisalign® aligners.

 - Smart Track® material is in Invisalign® aligners to increase comfort, improve control of movement, increases the speed of treatment and applies a gentle force to the teeth over time.

 Call Us Today

 A beautiful smile is not just a matter of aesthetics — it can also greatly impact your oral health.
-Whether you need Invisalign or traditional braces, Sedation and Implant Dentistry Irvine can help.
+Whether you need Invisalign or traditional braces, Total Care Implant Dentistry can help.
 Call us today at 949-258-9682 to schedule an appointment or learn more about our services.

 Helpful Related Links

 - American Dental Association (ADA).
 Glossary of Dental Clinical Terms.
 2021